Croats (military unit)

 The Croats, also known as Cravats or Crabats, were 17th-century light cavalry forces in Central Europe, comparable to the hussars.
 The Croats were initially irregular units loosely organized in bands.
 The first regular Croat regiment was established in 1625.

-The most notable engagement of the Croats was their participation on the side of the Catholic League in the Thirty Years' War.
+The most notable engagement of the Croats was their participation on the Habsburg side in the Thirty Years' War, serving in the Imperial Army or within the troops of the Catholic League.

 At the height of the Thirty Years' War, as many as 20,000 Croatian cavalry were in the service of the Imperial Army, including the majority of Wallenstein's harquebusiers.

+The name came to be used as a generic term for light cavalry from the area of the Habsburg Military Frontier rather than an ethnic designation, and included ethnic Croats, Hungarians, Serbs, Wallachians, Poles, Cossacks, Albanians and Tatars.

 Initial structure

 The Croats were initially recruited by generals of the Habsburg monarchy.
 The soldiers who joined Croats signed contracts which expired after the military campaign would be over, most often for any booty and sometimes for a fee.
 At the beginning, their bands were loosely organized.
 They were dismissed after the military campaign was finished and returned in the spring to be recruited by their old commanders.

-In 1623 the size of the Croat units under command of Count of Tilly was reduced from 172 hearths to 72.
+In 1623, the size of the Croat units under command of Count of Tilly was reduced from 172 hearths to 72.
 They participated in the 1623 Battle of Stadtlohn under Tilly's command.

 Denmark hired in Croat troops during both the Swedish Wars (1657-1660) and the Scanian War (1676-79).
 During the Scanian War they were led by Disznoldt and lodged in the heavily fortified town of Landskrona in Scania where they caused quite a lot of trouble and were picky about their lodgings.
 They were sent on 'small war' missions together with the native friskytter corps and several of them were killed in battle.

 Establishment of the regular units

-The first regular Croat regiment was established in 1625 by Hector Ludwig Isolani, a military officer in service of Albrecht von Wallenstein.
+The first regular Croat regiment was established in 1625 by Johann Ludwig Hektor von Isolani, a military officer in service of Albrecht von Wallenstein.

 They were engaged to confuse the enemy flanks by attacking their wings.
 In many historical works the Croats are criticized for their cruel methods.
 It has been reported that the worst atrocities during the Sack of Magdeburg were committed by the Croats and Walloons.
 By the end of 1633 the Croats began their service in the army of the Kingdom of France.